yext/search-core/docs/answers-core.universalsearchrequest.md

 ## UniversalSearchRequest interface

-Options for constructing a universal search.
+Options which can be specified for a universal search.

 <b>Signature:</b>